BETTY187source/community-job-portal/README.md

 ## Description

 A simple community job portal to post and view job listings.
 It provides an API for posting job openings and allows users to view all available jobs.
-The platform serves as a hub for local job seekers and emplo
+The platform serves as a hub for local job seekers and employ

 ## Tech Stack